 Are you in the market for a new backpack, boots, tent, sleeping bag or other backpacking gear or apparel?
 How do you find something that’s just right for you?
 What should you be looking for?
 How much should you spend?
 These are questions I’ve heard from many friends and readers over the years as they’ve waded through the myriad choices out there.
 This article lays out five simple but helpful tips to keep in mind when buying gear.

-I’ve learned these steps over more than two decades of testing and reviewing gear—including the 10 years I spent as the lead gear reviewer for Backpacker magazine for about 10 years and many years running this blog—and helping people find gear they love.
+I’ve learned these steps over nearly three decades of testing and reviewing gear—including the 10 years I spent as the lead gear reviewer for Backpacker magazine for about 10 years and even longer running this blog—and helping people find gear they love.
 No matter what you’re shopping for—boots, pack, tent, sleeping bag, other backpacking gear, or some major piece of apparel like a rain shell or insulated jacket—you face a daunting array of choices, and everyone’s needs are different.